8fold/site-joshbruce.com/content-root/public/experiences/finances/paycheck-to-paycheck/20221001/content.md

 Every one of my limit orders executed, except one.
 The multi-factor fund was still hovering above the 1 percent dip mark.
 That was a good feeling.
 Finished up the day and looked again; the last limit order executed.

 All 8 limit orders executed.
-Further, if I had put in the double-dip tier limit orders, they too would have executed.
-I'm not feeling bad about it though because I'll get the opportunity on day 2.
+Further, if I had put in the double-dip tier limit orders, they would not have executed.

 ### Day two results